ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 ~~~

 The signature algorithm of the `franking_signature_key` is the same as the
-signature scheme in the cipher suite of the MLS group.
+signature algorithm of cipher suite of the MLS group which corresponds to the
+room.

 FrankingAgentUpdate is the format of the `update` field inside the AppDataUpdate
 struct in an AppDataUpdate Proposal for the `franking_agent` component.
 The use